matejfric/mdbook/src/or/or.md

 Linear programming problem is in the canonical form iff,

+1. the problem is in form of a maximalization,
-1. all constraints are in a form of equality
+2. all constraints are in a form of equality,
+3. all right sides are positive.

 #### 3.2.2.
 Conversion to canonical form